Av0c/pixelate-grid-dominant-color/README.md

 # Pixelate by Dominant Color

-Pixelates an image by blocks of chosen size, painting each block with its dominant color.
+Pixelates an image by blocks of chosen size, painting each block with its dominant color, instead of using the average color like a normal pixelate filter.
-\* Dominant color selection ignores the outer edge of each block to avoid misrepresentative colors.
+Dominant color selection ignores the outer edge of each block to avoid misrepresentative colors.

 Optionally overlays a grid for visual debugging.